laymonage/laymonage.com/_posts/2015-07-29-portal2-line-theme.md

 <b style="color:red;">Note:</b> LINE has implemented an automatic function that
 regularly checks for modified themes, which automatically reverts your theme to default.
 This means you'll have to reinstall the theme every time this happens.
+{: .notice}

 ### Method A (easier)
 * Install any free theme from Theme Shop (Brown, Cony, Black, or White theme).